This Step: Practice Driving

 A) Know Your Learner's Permit Restrictions

-- You may only drive between 6 a.m. and 10 p.m. while accompanied in the front seat by a licensed driver 18 or older with at least one year of driving experience
+- You may only drive between 6 a.m. and 10 p.m. while accompanied in the front seat by an adult with a valid driver's license

 - You may only drive between 10 p.m. and 6 a.m. while accompanied by a parent or legal guardian